 Bottom line: Is mSecure good?

-mSecure gets the job done, but it wouldn’t be our first pick.
+mSecure gets the job done, but it wouldn’t be our first pick for a password manager.
 Yes, it stores passwords and personal, sensitive information.
 Yes, the information is encrypted and highly secure.
-But the password manager also lacks some of the features and amenities offered by other password managers at similar price points, like data breach monitoring and alerts.
+But the password manager also lacks some of the features offered by its similarly-priced competitors, like emergency access and versatile import abilities.